Negawatt market: Market

-Lovins has advocated a "negawatt revolution", arguing that utility customers don’t want kilowatt-hours of electricity; they want energy services such as hot showers, cold beer, lit rooms, and spinning shafts, which can come more cheaply if electricity is used more efficiently.
+Lovins has advocated a "negawatt revolution", arguing that utility customers don't want kilowatt-hours (kWh) of electricity; they want energy services such as hot showers, cold beer, lit rooms, and spinning shafts, which can come more cheaply if electricity is used more efficiently.
 Lovins defines the negawatt market as a way to reduce the gap between the cost of making and saving electricity.

 The negawatt market can be thought of as a secondary market where electricity is allocated from areas of less use to areas of greater use.
 This would be a secondary market, due to the fact that it would reallocate electricity from one consumer to another within the already existing energy market.
 Some feel that to establish a viable market, legislation and cooperation between primary producers, distributors, traders and consumers, may be required.
 This proposal would encourage the market to have legislative regulations, while still allowing the market to work within itself to set prices and allocate resources.

 A negawatt market would allow "demand side resources" to participate in wholesale energy markets.
 These markets are commonly referred to as a demand response.
-Demand response can be defined as "enrolling large users of energy in programs to lower their usage in return for compensation, which helps take pressure off the grid" This market would help take pressure off the grid because electricity could "be treated as a commodity just like copper or sowbellies," and therefore traded to areas that need it more than others.
-As any commodity, negawatts would have to be "tradable across time and space" to be an effective market.
+Demand response can be defined as enrolling large users of energy in programs to lower their usage in return for compensation, which helps take pressure off the grid.
+This market would help take pressure off the grid, because electricity could be treated as a commodity just like copper or sowbellies, and therefore traded to areas that need it more than others.
+As any commodity, negawatts would have to be tradable across time and space to be an effective market.
 Being able to trade negawatts across time and space would allow for an international trading system.
 To create a market for negawatts, energy companies will need to put more focus toward energy efficiency.
-This shift in focus would require a new "business structure that will thrive in the 'negawatt market'", which has not yet been developed.
+This shift in focus would require a new business structure that will thrive in the 'negawatt market', which has not yet been developed.
 Market possibilities are being implemented internationally, implying that one day an official negawatt market will become a reality.

 Implementation

 Government implementation

 Negawatt power is being implemented in many states in the U.S. and is emerging as an international strategy to reduce energy consumption.
 "Test negawatt auctions began in 1999 in Connecticut and Georgia and more than a dozen utility exchanges were in existence" in 2000.
 In an effort to move toward energy efficiency, New York has created programs "supported through Energy $mart, which is run by the New York State Energy Research and Development Authority (NYSERDA), with money from a small surcharge on utility bills."
 Negawatt power is implemented in California as well as Texas.
-"Some Texas congressmen and energy companies are trying to help California avert blackouts and utility price shocks this summer with [...] 'negawatts'.
+"Some Texas congressmen and energy companies are trying to help California avert blackouts and utility price shocks this summer with 'negawatts'.

 On January 1, 2009, the states of South Australia and Victoria (Australia) became the first in Australia to offer "householders energy efficiency incentives programs delivered via local electricity retailers."

 The British transmission system operator incentivizes off-peak use.